210823-Enterprise/demos/week3/README.md

 <br>

 What to expect on **Monday** ?
-- 10:00am Quiz: regarding Java SE API's Relfection, and Collections.
+- 10:00am Quiz: regarding Java SE API's Reflection, and Collections.
 - QC at 2pm (60 min to solve 2 out of 3 coding challenges)